• Skip to primary navigation

 Spots of oil to shiny surface

-Bittersweet, scorched-wood roast notes are prominent
+Richly to sharply bittersweet, scorched-wood roast notes prominent

 Acidity muted